-For me the Costa Brava is both of those.
-But it also means long summer evenings spent on the terrace with great food.
+Life here is all about long summer evenings spent on the terrace with great food.
 It means a bottle of wine shared with family and friends.
-And it means chatting into the early hours and the sound of laughter.
+And chatting into the early hours with the sound of laughter.

-The Costa Brava is also the tramuntana gusting powerfully off the Pyrenees.
-I believe the locals when they say this icy wind can drive you mad.
+But it is also the tramuntana wind gusting powerfully off the Pyrenees.
+Maybe believe the locals when they tell you it can drive you mad!

-It also means chopping firewood for the winter.
+It’s also chopping firewood for winter.
 And eating hearty soups and stews.
-It means mushroom festivals and calçotades, wine fairs, craft beers and artisanal cheese.
+It means mushroom festivals and calçotades, wine fairs, craft beers and artisanal cheeses.

 So who is this website for?
 You’ll probably find Costa Brava Lifestyle useful if you are…